 claude mcp add --transport http lemlist https://app.lemlist.com/mcp --header "X-API-Key: PUTYOURAPIKEY"

-Claude Desktop can be configured to run the MCP server via npx and pass the API key through an environment variable.
+This approach runs the MCP bridge locally via npx and passes the API key through an environment variable.
+It requires Node.js installed so that npx works.

 Open Claude Desktop settings and navigate to Developer → Edit Config.